All Episodes

 There needs to be more recognition of these efforts and of the losses suffered by the Muslim community here and around the world.

-Many of the victims of terror attacks by Al-Shabaab, Al Qaeda, the Taliban, and other terrorist groups are innocent Muslims.
+Many of the victims of terror attacks by al-Shabaab, al-Qaeda, the Taliban, and other terrorist groups are innocent Muslims.

 They are innocent Muslims.

-There's a uh curse here of political correctness that has pervaded, and of course, you're evangelical.
+There's a curse here of political correctness that has pervaded.

-And uh to many, you're you're a hate group.
+And to many, you're the hate group.

-You're the hate group, evangelical Christians, you're the hate group.
+Evangelical Christians, you're the hate group.

-I mean, you you're pro-abortion, a pro-life.
+I mean, you're pro-abortion, a pro-life.

-You don't you don't you know you're against a woman's right to choose.
+You're against a woman's right to choose.

 But these Muslims, I mean, they're unfairly discriminated against.